QuentinRa/intellij-ocaml-plugin/README-dev.md

 * To work on resolve, you must first
   * Test the indexes and the resolve
   * Work on the possible elements that reference something
-  * Shut up parser errors, they are annoying
 * Work on resolve
   * Try to resolve non-FQN functions from stdlib
   * Implement "open" + modules resolutions (it's important)